 The following special orders are non-refundable items:

-- All bike frame orders are specifically ordered for you and therefore cannot be refunded.
+- All bike frame orders are specifically ordered in for a customer and therefore cannot be refunded.

-- All bikes / frames that are modified from the point of purchase are classified as a special order.
-For example, if you have selected specific parts to be fitted to your bike, have upgraded parts direct from the manufacturer such as rear shocks or have agreed to have an Invisi Kit fitted this would be classed as a special order.
+- All bikes and frames that are modified from the point of purchase are classified as a special order.
+For example, if you have selected specific parts to be fitted to your bike, have upgraded parts direct from the manufacturer such as a rear shock upgrade or have agreed to have an Invisiframe kit fitted this would be classed as a special order.

-- Another reason your bike may be classed as a ‘special order' could be if you are ordering a bike that is not from our normal stock, for example if it is a particularly big or small size that we do not normally carry.
+- Another reason your bike may be classed as a special order could be if you are ordering a bike that is not from our normal stock, for example if it is a particularly big or small size that we do not normally carry or if we are sold out of a certain size and we are ordering it in directly from a supplier specifically for your order.

 What if I am a non-UK resident and I want to return my purchase?